Table of content:

 How can you implement effective measures against talent shortage?

-Qualifications, certificates, and etc are still an important indicator for personnel managers in job interviews.
-Nevertheless, the so-called soft skills are also significant and important nowadays.
-Team players and creative, social and adaptive employees are increasingly in demand, as are career changers.
+Qualifications, certificates, etc are still important indicators for personnel managers in job interviews.
+Nevertheless, the so-called soft skills are also significant nowadays.
+Team players and creative, social, and adaptive employees are increasingly in demand, as are career changers.
 Finally, companies have realised that missing expertise and skills can be quickly solved with upskilling and reskilling and they have become more open to hiring these skilled workers.

 9 Soft Skills, that recruiters are looking for, depending on the job requirements:

 6. Increase the number of part-time workers